sosafacun/Build-In--Breakout-Clone-/README.md

 **Personal Goals:**

-- Staticly type **everything** and don't let residual code lingering.
+- Static type **everything** and don't let residual code lingering.
 - Create (at least) 10 lvls
 - Add power ups that affect the game.
 They should be dropped upen breaking a brick.
 Some examples: 1UP, Widder Paddle, Faster and stronger ball, Multiple balls